-Hiring a real estate agent in Metro Atlanta can be frustrating.
-So what are the steps on how to find a good real estate agent in Metro Atlanta?
+Hiring a real estate agent in Atlanta can be frustrating.
+So what are the steps on how to find a good real estate agent in Atlanta?

-How To Find A Good Real Estate Agent In Metro Atlanta – Get Reviews… Real Reviews
+How To Find A Good Real Estate Agent In Atlanta – Get Reviews… Real Reviews

 Online reviews of real estate agents are easily manipulated, and can be often times little more than paid advertisements.
 It’s important to get honest reviews from any agent that you’re considering, and any reputable agent will be glad to provide you with recent clients.

 Also, reviews are one of the best ways to see how any real estate professional does out in the marketplace.

 As a last way to check out the agent… hit Google and type in “[name of agent] reviews” and see what pops up in the Google search.
 If you see a bunch of bad reviews on websites like yelp and others… see if the agent tried to engage with those negative reviewers online to resolve the situation.

 Ask the Right Questions Of The Local Atlanta Real Estate Agent

 Ask the agent (or better yet, his or her former clients) the following questions to gauge the agent’s skill, and ability to represent you as a buyer or a seller:

 - Was there any part of the process of buying or selling a home that clients were pleased or particularly displeased with?